lukesc0/lukesc0.github.io/physics.md

 phi_dc = (se3_inverse(g_wbd) * g_wjc)[7]
 phi_dd = (se3_inverse(g_wbd) * g_wjd)[7]
 ```
-All of these ‘phi’s get compiled into a matrix.
+All of these 'phi’s get compiled into a matrix.

 You can then set up the impact expressions, defining dummy variables to substitute in:
 ```python